 No matter your hair type, do not use thermal brushes since they are heat conductors and can curl the hair, leaving it vulnerable to frizz.

 Extreme chemicals and heat exposure are also frizz-makers.
 Flat irons are very damaging to hair.
-Chemical over-processing hair through perming, bleaching and using high volumes of developer will also cause frizz in the ends and even through the shaft of the hair.
+Chemical over-processing hair through perming, bleaching and using high volumes of a developer will also cause frizz in the ends and even through the shaft of the hair.

 Frizzy hair is hard to love and maintain.
 It’s not sleek and silky, it’s not curly and adorable, it’s not wavy and sexy, and it’s just frizzy and extremely annoying.
 With frizzy hair, you live in fear of rain, humidity or even perspiration which can cause your hair to become more frizzy and unruly.